afberg/blog/content/blog/ie-is-immortal.md

 Internet explorer, the browser that you love to hate.
 It has been around for ages, and is showing no signs of dissapearing any time soon.
 Microsoft is commited to supporting it [ref], websites commited to supporting it [ref] and usage hasn't dropped significantly in the last few years.
 So what's the deal?
 What is so bad about internet explorer and what can we do about it?
 To answer these questions we fist need to dig deeper into how we ended up here.

 ## It all started with noble intentions, kind of
-Like with any technological decision, vendor lock-in and disobeying[change] established or open standards will always come back to bite you.
+Like with any technological decision, vendor lock-in and straying far from [change] established or open standards will always come back to bite you.
 This was the case with ActiveX[emdash]the whole reason we are in this mess to begin with.

 See ActiveX was an initiative from Microsoft in a time where the open standards of the web weren't developing quickly enough, generally known by developers as the web's "dark ages".
 Giving Microsoft the benefit of the doubt I'd say their intentions were noble.
 They wanted to push the boundaries of the web and make it easier for developers to create usable interfaces.
 Since they were controlling a massive share of the web browser market[ref] [replace 1] at the time, all the needed was to create and implement a language that worked in their own browser.
 This language was ActiveX.